Purpose

 If you run the classic desktop Outlook for Windows, the RestrictExtRecips add-in will solve this problem.

-If a user adds 3 or more external addresses to the "To:" or "CC:" field, then the message will not be sent and Outlook will display a warning pop-up window.
+If a user adds 3 or more external addresses to the "To:" or "CC:" field, the message will not be sent and Outlook will display a warning pop-up window.

 Current version: 1.0.0.3